50501azwebmaster/signal-cli-http/readme.md

 **Very** early in development.

-Very simple HTTP frontend to [signal-cli](https://github.com/AsamK/signal-cli).
+Very simple HTTP frontend to [signal-cli](https://github.com/AsamK/signal-cli) JSON RPC.

-Please also read the following README files for the individual modules:
+Please see the JSONRPC documentation for `signal-cli`: [https://github.com/AsamK/signal-cli/blob/master/man/signal-cli-jsonrpc.5.adoc](https://github.com/AsamK/signal-cli/blob/master/man/signal-cli-jsonrpc.5.adoc)

-* [args](args/readme.md) - handles command line arguments.
+Please also read the following README files for the individual modules to understand how to configure and interact with this program:

-* [conf](conf/readme.md) - handles the config file.
+* [args](args/readme.md) handles command line arguments.

-Too be implemented:
+* [auth](auth/readme.md) handles the authentication JSON and checking requests.

-* subprocess - handles running the binaries which communicate with the daemon.
+* [subprocess](subprocess/readme.md) manages the underlying `signal-cli` JSONRPC process, along with caching incoming messages.
-* web - handles the incoming http requests.
+* [web](web/readme.md) - handles the HTTP requests to this program, including the necessary edge cases.